ninaokumura/steven-hyde/README.md

-# Jokenpo
+# Steven Hyde's Game

 ![jokepo](https://user-images.githubusercontent.com/79299205/156905022-a1e5d8a3-add0-4789-8869-7e3fee462a30.JPG)

-## Hyde's Game - Cockroach vs. Foot vs. Atomic Bomb
+## Cockroach vs. Foot vs. Atomic Bomb

 I am a big fan of the tv series That '70s show and my inspiration to build this game came from one of the episodes.
 You can check the [video](https://www.youtube.com/watch?v=o3avZE7T0cg) for instructions.🙂

 ## Description